Dartvauder/NeuroSandboxWebUI/README.md

 6) Click the `Submit` button to get the generated audio
 #### Optional: You can enable `multiband diffusion` to improve the generated audio

+### AudioLDM 2:

+1) Select a model from the drop-down list
+2) Set up the model according to the parameters you need
+3) Enter your request
+4) Click the `Submit` button to get the generated audio

 ### Demucs:

 1) Upload the initial audio to separate